araobp/node-red-genai/README.md

 # node-red-ai-agents

+(Work in progress)

- Test if Node-RED can be used as an AI agents framework
+ Test if Node-RED can be used as an AI agent framework

+ ## Set up

+ This project uses my original API server: https://github.com/araobp/compact-rag